 legislation just to make it an offence to possess, rather than to publish?
 Why possess, rather than do both?

-downloading images so that they have them on their computer and the fact that under this legislation, someone would be in possession of them and therefore it would be an offence.
-However, if someone watches a streamed image, it is held somewhere else so
+someone downloading images so that they have them on their computer and the fact that under this legislation, someone would be in possession of them and therefore it would be an offence.
+However, if someone watches a streamed image, it is held

 Overall, personally and as a party, we have real concerns about the breadth of the proposals in the Bill.